lambdablockchain/electron-lambda/contrib/build-linux/appimage/README.md

-AppImage binary for Electron Novo
+AppImage binary for Electron lambda
 ============================

 ✓ _This binary is reproducible: you should be able to generate